CheongZuhui/Capstone/README.md

 ## Predicting air passenger traffic without COVID-19 & Recovery post-COVID
 ![image](https://github.com/user-attachments/assets/693e492e-de7d-41e7-8ba6-f837ad57bdfa)
-+ If there was no COVID-19 pandemic, air passenger numbers would continued to increase through the years
++ If there was no COVID-19 pandemic, air passenger numbers would have continued to increase through the years
-+ Actual air passenger volume came close to predicted figure in Dec 2024, suggesting that air traffic at Changi Airport should be considered to have finally recovered after almost 4-5 years since COVID hit.
-In fact, comparing to 2019 figures, the no. of passengers handled in Dec 2024 was ~6.41 million which was the highest no. of passengers handled in any month before the COVID pandemic.
++ Based on the plot, actual air passenger volume came close to predicted figure in Dec 2024.
+This suggests that air traffic at Changi Airport should be considered to have finally recovered after almost 4-5 years since COVID hit.
+In fact, comparing to pre-COVID figures, the no. of passengers handled in Dec 2024 was ~6.41 million which matches the highest no. of passengers handled in any month before the COVID pandemic.

 ## Recommendations
 To potentially capture more air passenger volume, Changi Airport may wish to consider the following: